Building Adobe Podcast

 It started with a voice in my ear

-The voice of Mark Webster, to be specific.
+The voice of Mark Webster, a serial entrepreneur turned Adobe product leader.
 We were recording a podcast to pitch an idea: Adobe should build a tool for podcasters that isn't about audio, but instead about the stories people want to tell.

+Our pitch podcast was written for Adobe's Chief Product Officer, Scott Belsky.
 Using a podcast to pitch a podcasting tool was meta, but felt appropriate coming from the people who had spent time designing design tools and prototyping prototyping tools.
-And to make it, I had to use the exact clunky tools we were arguing should be replaced.
-Every painful edit was its own little proof of concept.
+And to edit it, I had to use the exact clunky tools we were arguing should be replaced.

-The pitch podcast identified the key problems we saw aspiring podcasters face.
+The pitch podcast explored the key problems we saw aspiring podcasters face.
 Let's walk through them.

 Problem